-Author / Year / Country Parenting Reseach Centre / 2021 / AU Description Parenting Young Children is an evidence-based, comprehensive home-based parent training and support program that trains providers to help parents with learning difficulties develop positive interactions with their child and improve child care skills.
+Name of Resource The Parenting Young Children training program - part of PRC Author / Year / Country Parenting Research Centre / 2021 / AU Description Parenting Young Children is an evidence-based, comprehensive home-based parent training and support program that trains providers to help parents with learning difficulties develop positive interactions with their child and improve child-care skills.
 The PYC training is for professionals working in disability, health, child protection, welfare or family support who have the capacity to work individually with parents in their homes.
 Developed in 2003, it has been evaluated and widely disseminated across Australia as a part of the Australian national strategy 'Healthy Start'.
 Reviewed by CEBC in 2014.
-Link
+From the Healthy Start initiative of the Parenting Research Centre which provide resources for those who work with parents with learning difficulties (intellectual disabilities).
+LINK

-Name of Resource Healthy & Safe training program / Training - website Author / Year / Country Parenting Reseach Centre / 2021 / AU Description Healthy & Safe is an evidence-based parent education program that providers to help parents with learning difficulties manage home data accidents and childhood illness.
-The Healthy & Safe training is for providing in disability, health, child protection, welfare or family supphave the capacity to work individually with parents in their homes.
-Includes 19 modules using evidence-based strategies. ngers, rofessionals ort who Link
+Name of Resource Healthy & Safe training program Author / Year / Country Parenting Research Centre / 2021 / AU Description Healthy & Safe is an evidence-based parent education program that trains providers to help parents with learning difficulties manage home dangers, accidents and childhood illness.
+The Healthy & Safe training is for professionals working in disability, health, child protection, welfare or family support who have the capacity to work individually with parents in their homes.
+Training includes 19 modules using evidence-based strategies.
+From the Healthy Start initiative of the Parenting Research Centre which provide resources for those who work with parents with learning difficulties (intellectual disabilities).
+LINK

-Name of Resource Supported Parenting - Refreshed Scottish Good Practice Guidelines for Supporting Parents with a Learning Disability / Report Author / Year / Country Scottish Consortium for Learning Disability / 2015 /UK Description Scottish Good Practice Guidelines - to help services improve their support for parents with learning disabilities (ID) and their children.
-It is a government report, but very readable and applicable to other countries and systems.
-Uses the 'Supported Parenting' approach - recognizing the human righs of parents and children within a family that needs supports, that parents have abilities as well as needs and that support should be tailored to parent capacity as well as deficits.
-Introduction and Executive Summary as a good background and summary of current situation of parents with learning disabilities (ID).
-Section 1 - Key Features of Good Practice - has good information on Accessible information and Communication, Coordination, Support based on Parents needs and strengths, Long term support, and Access to Advocacy.
-Appendix A - What do we mean by people with learning disabilities - good explanation.
+Name of Resource Supported Parenting - Refreshed Scottish Good Practice Guidelines for Supporting Parents with a Learning Disability] Author / Year / Country Scottish Consortium for Learning Disability / 2015 /UK Description The guidelines were developed to help services improve their support for parents with learning disabilities (intellectual disabilities) and their children.
+This is a government report, but very readable and applicable to other countries and systems.
+It uses the 'Supported Parenting' approach - recognizing the human rights of parents and children within a family that needs supports, that parents have abilities as well as needs and that support should be tailored to parent capacity as well as deficits.
+Introduction and Executive Summary are a good background and summary of current situation of parents with learning disabilities (intellectual disabilities).
+Section 1 - Key Features of Good Practice - has good information on accessible information and communication, coordination, support based on parents needs and strengths, long-term support, and access to advocacy.
+Appendix A is also a good explanation. - LINK